-Remember this point, always be confident when travelling.
+Remember this point, always be confident when traveling.
 I know from the inside you are crumbling like a baby but it is good not to have a look of nervousness around you, it acts as a magnet for con artists and scammers in public areas.

 While taking a tour of the souk in Marrakesh I could easily pinpoint the scammers right away.
 Their technique is simple and identifiable.
 They surround you like bees and try to convince you as much as possible and sometimes even may hand you goods forcefully so that you become a guilty tourist who has to pay at any cost.

-Well, it’s not as bad as it sounds, trusts me, but you really need to have some core skills!
+Well, it’s not as bad as it sounds, trust me, but you really need to have some core skills!
 And then there’s the wonderland of Moroccan goods.
-Remember the feeling falling down the rabbit hole?
+Remember the feeling of falling down the rabbit hole?
 That sounds about right.
-That’s how it looks like.
+That’s what it looks like.
 Everywhere you look you will see goods dangling from the rooftops (self-made) down to the winding path in the souks.
 It’s a world in itself.
 Good bargaining is all you need to save some good money.
 Seeing a tourist, the price skyrockets and if you are on a camera they make a good bargain in hopes of getting shot too. sounds weird?
 Well, that’s how tourism in Morocco works.

 Eat, Pray, Love

 Coming out of the old medina walls can be chaotic.
 It’s easy to get lost in souks.
-I had to ask for direction thrice (after taking the same turn twice wrong!) and you really can’t rely on Google maps here.
+I had to ask for directions thrice (after taking the same turn twice wrong!) and you really can’t rely on Google maps here.
 It’s all distorted.
 And coming out I felt hungry as a grizzly.

 While enjoying my late lunch I heard Azaan (prayer) and the more days I spent I noticed that the prayer calls 5 times a day (one way too early before dawn).
-And local shops closed down and every man goes to the mosque to offer the prayers while Muslim women pray at their homes r their own workplace.
+And local shops closed down and every man goes to the mosque to offer prayers while Muslim women pray at their homes r their own workplaces.

-Heritage, Garden and Me
+Heritage, Garden, and Me

-Botanical Gardens are famous sightseeing for some peace of mind after a busy day it was a welcome change.
+Botanical Gardens are famous for sightseeing for some peace of mind after a busy day it was a welcome change.

 Spending a day in Marrakesh as a solo traveler gave me the perks of easily getting rides from one place to another.
 My taxi driver Hameed was generous enough to give me rides from one place to another, and little did I know he was a really good tour guide too encasing all the details of the places that I visited.
 You should remember this not all taxi drivers are as friendly without a reason.
 I did pay Hameed a fair amount in exchange for the tour he gave me.